affinidi/affinidi-didcomm-dart/README.md

 This ensures that the correct and compatible keys are used for ECDH-1PU (authcrypt) and ECDH-ES (anoncrypt) operations, and that all recipients can decrypt the message using a supported key agreement method.

-## Ed25519/X25519 Curve Conversion
+## Ed25519/X25519 Key Derivation

-If you selected the Ed25519 key (Edwards curve) for your DID or wallet, the Dart SSI package will use this curve for digital signatures.
-However, for encryption and ECDH key agreement, the Ed25519 key is automatically converted to the corresponding X25519 key.
+If you select an Ed25519 key (Edwards curve) for your DID or wallet for key agreement purposes, the [Dart SSI package](https://pub.dev/packages/ssi) automatically derives an X25519 key from the Ed25519 key.

-When you generate a DID Document with the Dart SSI package using an Ed25519 key, the resulting DID Document will include both Ed25519 (for signing) and X25519 (for encryption/ECDH) verification methods.

-- **Signing:** Uses Ed25519 (Edwards curve).
-- **Encryption/ECDH:** Uses X25519, converted from Ed25519 as needed.

-This conversion and DID Document construction are handled automatically by the Dart SSI and DIDComm libraries.
-You do not need to manually convert keys or add verification methods, but be aware that it uses the same key material in different forms for signing and encryption operations.
+Read more about [Ed25519/X25519 Key Derivation](https://pub.dev/packages/ssi#ed25519x25519-key-derivation) from the Dart SSI project.

 ## Support & feedback